rlrangel/DEMLab/README.md

 A tutorial on this file can be found on its [Wiki page][wiki_mparts_link].
 Moreover, a [template][modelparts_link] of this file, with all the possible input options, is available.

+* **Project Parameters (_.json_)**:

+This [JSON][json_link] file is necessary for running a simulation and must always be accompanied by a _Model_ _Parts_ file.
+The name of the _Model_ _Parts_ file must be indicated in this file.

+It contains all the parameters and options for the analysis and outputs, as well as the conditions applied to the model.

+A tutorial explaining each input field of this file can be found on its [Wiki page][wiki_parameters_link].
+Moreover, a [template][parameters_link] of this file, with all the possible input options, is available.

 * **Results Storage (_.mat_)**: